scipp/ess/docs/developer/workflow-design.md

 The obvious benefit of this is that it makes it easier for domain experts to understand and modify the software.

 How should we define the domain for the purpose of data reduction?
-Looking at, e.g., Mantid, we see that the domain is defined as data reduction for any type of neutron scattering.
+Looking at, e.g., Mantid, we see that the domain is defined as data reduction for any type of neutron scattering experiment.
 This has led to more than 1000 algorithms, making it hard for users to know how to use them.
-Furthermore, while algorithms provide some sort of domain-specific language, the data types are generic and do not.
+Furthermore, while algorithms provide some sort of domain-specific language, the data types are generic.

 What we propose here is to define the domain more narrowly, highly specific to a technique or even specific to an instrument.
 This will reduce the scope to cover in the domain-specific language.
+By making data types specific to the domain, we provide nouns for the domain-specific language.

 ### Dependency injection